dotnet/docs/docs/framework/wcf/samples/circular-tracing.md

 ---
 # Circular Tracing

-This sample demonstrates the implementation of a circular buffer trace listener.
+The [CircularTracing sample](https://github.com/dotnet/samples/tree/main/framework/wcf) demonstrates the implementation of a circular buffer trace listener.
 A common scenario for production services is to have services that are available for long periods of time and to have trace logging enabled at a low level.
 These services consume a lot of disk space.
 When troubleshooting a service, the most recent data in the trace log is relevant to solving a problem.
 This sample demonstrates an implementation of a circular buffer trace listener in which only the most recent traces are kept on disk up to a configurable amount of data.
 This sample is based on the [Getting Started](getting-started-sample.md) and includes a custom tracing listener.

 > [!NOTE]
 > The setup procedure and build instructions for this sample are located at the end of this topic.